jlguenego/circle/doc/GettingStarted.md

 Each web component defined with *circle* is called a **circle component**.

-A circle component is equiped with a model, which is a fully observable object.
+A circle component is equiped with a **model**, which is a fully observable object.

 By specifying an attribute `my-key="my-value"` to a circle component, we add to the circle component model the property `myKey` which contains `my-value`.